restic/restic/doc/manual.rst

       rebuild-index build a new index file
       restore       extract the data from a snapshot snapshots     list all snapshots
-      tag           modifies tags on snapshots
+      tag           modify tags on snapshots
       unlock        remove locks other processes created
       version       Print version information